 Running Chromium on a Chromium OS device

-Look at the Chromium OS documentation for the official flow for doing this - you will need to check out the Chromium OS sources and create a chroot.
+Look at the Chromium OS documentation for the official flow for doing this.